harness/migrator/docs/docs/post-upgrade.md

 # Post Upgrade

+After the upgrade, some additional steps need to be taken to ensure a smooth transition.
+Here are the steps that need to be taken:

-- Expressions
+### Expressions

+Expressions are an essential part of Harness, and they need to be updated post-upgrade.
+Here's what you need to do:
-  - Update expressions in remote manifests using our tool

-  - Review summary of expressions not migrated
+- Update expressions in remote manifests using our tool.
+This tool migrates expressions from remote manifests and provides a summary of expressions not migrated.

-  - Secret expressions using secrets.getValue need to use secret ID instead of name and a scoping prefix
+- Please go over the summary post upgrade to replace the FirstGen expressions with equivalent next-gen expression

+### Review pipelines and stages

-- Review pipelines and stages
+Review your pipelines and stages to ensure they are running smoothly post-upgrade.
+Here's what you need to do:

-  - Adjust runtime inputs vs expressions and fixed values, as desired
+- Adjust runtime inputs vs. expressions and fixed values, as desired.

-  - Factor out common stage variables to pipeline variables
+- Factor out common stage variables to pipeline variables.

-- Execute a cut-over deployment with same version
+### Execute a cut-over deployment with the same version

+Execute a deployment with the same versions as the one you have currently deployed.
+This ensures that everything is working as expected.

-- Enable NextGen triggers, disable FirstGen triggers
+### Enable NextGen triggers, disable FirstGen triggers

+After the upgrade, you need to enable NextGen triggers and disable FirstGen triggers.
+This is essential to ensure that your Harness pipelines are running smoothly.

-- Disable FirstGen access
+### Disable FirstGen access

+Finally, disable FirstGen access.
+This ensures that all new workflows are created in NextGen and not in FirstGen.